Accessibility Statement

 We are continually working on our content and site structure, and finding ways to make the site more intuitive and easy to navigate.
 In particular, we are currently focusing on resolving the following issues which are acknowledged in this accessibility statement.

-- We are aware that some images and media do not have captions or descriptions.
-We are continuing to work to resolve this across the website and have made significant progress.
-We will be working to resolve this by 31 January 2024, ensuring that all images and media are appropriately captioned and described.
+• We are aware that some images and media do not have alternate text, captions or descriptions.
+We are working to resolve this issue by adding in missing alternate text to images uploaded to the terminal four Media library and updating any incorrect instances of alternate text.
+We aim to resolve this by 31 December 2024, ensuring that all images and media are appropriately captioned and described.

-- We are aware that some interactive page components are not far enough apart from other interactive areas.
+• We are aware that some interactive page components are not far enough apart from other interactive areas.
 We plan to resolve this issue by checking and then increasing the spacing between interactive components to a minimum of 24 CSS pixels by 24 CSS pixels in the master stylesheet.
-We will be working to resolve this by 30 June 2024.
+We plan to resolve this by 31 December 2024.

-- Some of our web pages do not present user help information consistently.
-We plan to resolve this issue by manually checking pages and introducing a new standardised contact content type by 30th June 2024.
+• Some of our web pages do not present user help information consistently.
+We plan to resolve this issue by manually checking pages by 31 December 2024.

 Preparation of This Accessibility Statement